jeka-dev/jeka/README.md

 # What is Jeka

-<strong>Jeka</strong>(formerly Jerkar) is a complete **Java build system** ala _Ant_, _Maven_, _Gradle_ or _Buildr_ using **pure Java** to automate your tasks.
-No XML or scripts : only rock solid Java code.
+<strong>Jeka</strong>(formerly Jerkar) is a complete **Java build system** ala _Ant_, _Maven_, _Gradle_ or _Buildr_ using only Java code to automate builds or tasks.

-Enjoy all the engineering power you are comfortable with (Java code, IDE, 3rd party libs,  Maven repository, ...) to define, design, run, debug, reuse your automated tasks/builds.
-Exactly as you would do with regular code.
+Enjoy all the engineering power you are comfortable with (Java code, IDE, 3rd party libs,  Maven repository, ...).
+Model, refactor, run, debug, reuse automation assets accros task and projects.
+Exactly as you would do with regular Java code.

 Also, __Jeka conventions and plugin mechanism are so powerful__ that it can perform pretty exotic tasks without needing a single line of code/configuration.